RMSNews/RMSNews.github.io/_posts/march/2019-04-09-Jokes-And-Riddles.md

 ---
 # Jokes and Riddles
 1. A bracelet was stolen at the jewelry store last night.
 There were 4 suspects in the room when it occurred.
 One was lying.
 Who was lying, and who stole the bracelet?
 There are two possible answers.
   * Mary said that Jessica stole the bracelet.
   * Eap said that Jessica was telling a lie.
   * Jessica said that Eap stole the bracelet.
   * Mark said he didn’t steal the bracelet.

 “Eap lied, she stole the bracelet, or Jessica lied, she stole the bracelet.”

-2. What do you call a man with no body and no noes???
+2. What do you call a man with no body and no nose???

 “Nobody knows”